uchicago-dsi/core-facility-docs/podman.md

 You can probably change the storage location of the temporary files during the build process using `export TMPDIR="my/new/tmp"` from the default `/var/tmp`.
 The `/net/projects` folder allows for much more file storage, so it may make sense to create a temporary directory in that folder associated with your project in order to build an image.
 (Note: I (Todd) have not been able to make this work yet due to permissions issues while building the image.)

+### Uploading a Local Docker Image to the Cluster

-You can also download a Docker image to the cluster and run the image using Podman.
+You can also upload a Docker image to the cluster and run the image using Podman.

 If you have an image built locally that you would like to put on the cluster, you can use Docker hub to do this.